Sat 1 & Sun 2 November

 Day 1 is spent in our technology classroom examining the theoretical aspects of the recording process.
-This will help you to understand what Marcel will demonstrate on day 2 during the band recording session.
+This will help you to understand what the tutor will demonstrate on day 2 during the band recording session.
 This will include seeing a full multi microphone drum set up.

 Recording Course Content

 The following topics are all covered over the intensive 2 day sessions:

 - Digital Recording Theory: Analog to digital Converters, explanations of sample rate, bit depth and clock sources

 - Acoustics: Live room design and making the best use of your acoustic spaces

 - Recording Set Up: Interconnections, pre‐amplifiers, audio interfaces, phantom power, simple recording set up examples (vocals, drums, acoustic guitar etc…)